Path-based strong component algorithm: Description

 The overall algorithm consists of a loop through the vertices of the graph, calling this recursive search on each vertex that does not yet have a preorder number assigned to it.

+History and development

+The path-based algorithm family for finding strongly connected components was developed from several key historical contributions.
+The earliest version was proposed as Paul Purdom's 1970 transitive closure algorithm, which utilized naive cycle contraction.
+This was optimized by J. Ian Munro in 1971 using a set-merging approach, running in O(m + n log n) time.
+Edsger W. Dijkstra, in his 1976 book, introduced the first linear-time O(m + n) non-recursive implementation of the algorithm using three main arrays: rank, knar (the backwards spelled rank array mapping rank to vertex), and cc (used to track component boundaries).
+In 1976, Dijkstra also derived the path-based algorithm using these three arrays—rank, knar, and cc—to track component boundaries and achieve O(m + n) time.
+Later formulations and refinements to the path-based strongly connected components algorithm were proposed by Cheriyan and Mehlhorn in 1996 and by Gabow in 2000.

 Related algorithms

 Like this algorithm, Tarjan's strongly connected components algorithm also uses depth first search together with a stack to keep track of vertices that have not yet been assigned to a component, and moves these vertices into a new component when it finishes expanding the final vertex of its component.
 However, in place of the stack P, Tarjan's algorithm uses a vertex-indexed array of preorder numbers, assigned in the order that vertices are first visited in the depth-first search.
 The preorder array is used to keep track of when to form a new component.